A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Challenges

 \subsection{Support for Heterogeneous Vector Data Types}

-Vector databases need to support different types of vector data, such as dense vectors, sparse vectors, binary vectors, and so on.
+VDBs need to support different types of vector data, such as dense vectors, sparse vectors, binary vectors, and so on.
 Each type of vector data may have different characteristics and requirements, such as dimensionality, sparsity, distribution, similarity metrics, and so on.
-Therefore, vector databases need to provide a flexible and adaptive indexing system to handle various vector data types and optimize their performance and availability.
+Therefore, VDBs need to provide a flexible and adaptive indexing system to handle various vector data types and optimize their performance and availability.